 What happens to the idea of value when an everyday consumable becomes an object to take care of, even when you don’t own it?
 In May 2021, designer Elisa van Joolen and Het Nieuwe Instituut will present the EVJ: the institute's first official museum bag, made from recycled melted plastic from disposable carrier bags.
 Users never own the EVJ, but take care of it for a time.
 Prospective borrowers can complete and sign a loan agreement via the website, in which they agree to adopt an EVJ bag for six months.

-Elisa van Joolen started EVJ more than a year earlier as part of Open Studios 2020 at the Jan van Eyck Academy in Maastricht.
-With this project, in order to disrupt assumptions and expectations around value, she replaced the usual promotional tote bag with an institutional print with handmade, upcycled copies.
+Elisa van Joolen started the EVJ project more than a year ago as part of Open Studios 2020 at the Jan van Eyck Academy in Maastricht.
+With this project, in order to disrupt assumptions and expectations around value, she replaced the usual promotional tote bag with an institutional print with handmade, upcycled versions.
 Instead of disposable bags or the apparently more sustainable alternative of the square fabric bag, with EVJ she offers a conscious design object.
 Each bag is unique and constructed by hand from deconstructed plastic bags.
 Visitors could take an EVJ bag with them for free, but without it coming into their personal possession – they signed an agreement to return their loan to the academy.

 EVJ x HNI

 In collaboration with Het Nieuwe Instituut, the designer is giving the project a restart in 2021.
 From spring onwards, visitors, participants or users of the institute will have the opportunity to actively relate to the value, responsibility and ownership of something as mundane as the carrier bag that you take with you after a museum visit.
 As borrowers, or temporary 'bag caretaker', they can pick up an EVJ bag they have selected online for free from the NAi Booksellers' store after completing an agreement.
 (If they want to have the bag shipped, the shipping is at their own expense).